scraggo/tone-rhythm/README.md

 Written for exclusive use with [Tone.js](https://tonejs.github.io/).

-Can be used in-browser or imported as a node module.

 ## Features

 - Works with latest version of Tone (as of Oct 6, 2018)